near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-In the repo there are further view methods that follow a very similar structure.
+The contract has further view methods that follow a very similar structure.

-# Adding tests
+---

+# Testing the contract

-Ok now we have the contract we need to make sure it works as expected and is secure.
-It's good practice to implement exhaustive tests so you can ensure that any little to your change down the line doesn't break your contract.
+Ok, now we've seen the contract we need to make sure it works as expected; this is done through testing.
+It's good practice to implement exhaustive tests so you can ensure that any little change to your code down the line doesn't break your contract.
 For further information on testing take a look at [this](../../2.build/2.smart-contracts/testing/introduction.md) section in the docs.

+---

 ## Unit tests

 Unit tests allow you to test contract methods individually.
-For each change method, we should implement a unit test and check that it changes the state of the contract in the expected way with a view method.
+For each change method, there should be a unit test and check that it changes the state of the contract in the expected way.

-Let's create a test to ensure that the contract is initialized properly.
+Let's look at a test that ensures the contract is initialized properly.

 <Tabs groupId="code-tabs">